 Pascale offers bereavement counseling to parents who lose a child during pregnancy, at birth or in early infancy.
-At a time of great pain and loneliness, she provides emotional support in the home, as well as education about the grief process and how to handle the many consequences of the loss.
-She meets with parents and other family members as long as support is needed, and at other times when the grief is triggered by anniversaries or subsequent pregnancies.
+At a time of great pain and loneliness, she provides emotional support in the home, as well as education about the grief process and how to handle the many consequences of the loss, such as:

 What Pascale provides in her grief counseling practice: A safe place to express the multitude of feelings experienced by the bereaved - sadness, doubts, guilt, anger, moodiness...

 Over time small victories build upon each other until they tend to dominate, and the moments of respite between the waves of pain lengthen.
 Pascale meets clients in her home office in San Francisco and has worked over Skype with people as far away as India, Pakistan and South Sudan.

 Read a summary of highlights from an interview with Pascale by the Half Hour Intern podcast.

 Pascale offers crisis counseling to expatriate staff of Relief International based in 16 countries over Skype when they experience a traumatic experience while in the field or suffer a personal crisis.
 She served as a psychologist to West African refugees on Samos Island, Greece, who had fled their home countries because of extreme violence and threats of death.
 She also trained local staff in Bangladesh who work with Rohingya refugees in Stress Management, Resilience and Self-Care, and met with them individually for counseling.
 She provided similar training and counseling to local staff in Juba and Maban, South Sudan, and in Nairobi Kenya.
 In addition, she was deployed to Haiti after the 2010 earthquake to provide grief counseling to civilians and hospital staff who had lost many family members and friends.

 Read more about Pascale's grief counseling work for the 2010 Haiti earthquake.